woonsango/SAIL/readme.md

 - Set the `vision_model`, `text_model`, and `checkpoint_path` in `scripts/sail_eval.sh`.
   - Ensure that the vision and text models match the embedding data used to train the alignment layers.
+- Prepare datasets
+  - Download [MMVP_VLM](https://huggingface.co/datasets/MMVP/MMVP_VLM/tree/main) and save it to `evaluation/MMVP_VLM`
+  - ImageNet and Winoground will be automatically downloadad and processed
-- Specify the task from `imagenetv1 COCO winoground MMVP` in `sail_eval.sh`, then evaluate by running:
+- Specify the task from `imagenetv1 winoground MMVP` in `sail_eval.sh`, then evaluate by running:

 ```bash
 bash scripts/sail_eval.sh
 ```

+The evaluation results will be saved to `evaluation/eval_result/{task}`

+Instructions for open-vocabulary semantic segmentation please refer to [here](https://github.com/lezhang7/SAIL/blob/main/evaluation/segmentation_readme.md)

 ## SAIL Enhances SSL Models for MLLMs